adriancarriger/udacity-transportation/README.md

 # Udacity Transportation

 This is my second of five projects in the Udacity [Senior Web Developer Nanodegree](https://www.udacity.com/course/senior-web-developer-nanodegree--nd802) program.
-This is a work in progress.

 ## Demo

-To view the state of this unfinished project, checkout the demo at: [https://adriancarriger.github.io/udacity-transportation/](https://adriancarriger.github.io/udacity-transportation/)
+To view the state of this project, checkout the demo at: [https://adriancarriger.github.io/udacity-transportation/](https://adriancarriger.github.io/udacity-transportation/)

 ## Description

-An app that allows users to select a departure and arrival train station and meet the other [requirements](REQUIREMENTS.md) of the course.
+An offline first app that allows users to select a departure and arrival train station and meets the other [requirements](REQUIREMENTS.md) of the course.

 ## Tech Stack